thenativeweb/get-next-version/README.md

 $ get-next-version
 ```

-*Note: If, according to semantic versionin, no new version will be created , `get-next-version` will output the current version of your repository.*
+If a new version will be created, `get-next-version` exits with exit code `0`.
+If no new version will be created, the exit code is `2`.

 Optionally, you may hand over the `--repository` (or short `-r`) flag to specify the path to the repository you want to analyse, if it is not in the current working directory.